-- 1. What are the relevant points for establishing a green business model in the community? - a.
-Identification of new markets (Handicrafts, fisheries, Vegetables, packaging). - b. stakeholders (women, NGOs) establishing a Co-operative through a proper business model. - c.
-Appropriate policies by the government to promote these initiatives. - d.
-Concessional financing. - e.
-The stakeholders while keen on developing the market should take care to address environmental and social hazards. - f.
-Integration of other businesses into the green business model. (e.g., Grocery store can sell organic products, solar product seller can sell fuel efficient stoves, solar cookers etc.).
+1. What are the relevant points for establishing a green business model in the community?

+- Identification of new markets (Handicrafts, fisheries, Vegetables, packaging). - Stakeholders (women, NGOs) establishing a Co-operative through a proper business model. - Appropriate policies by the government to promote these initiatives.

+- Concessional financing - The stakeholders while keen on developing the market should take care to address environmental and social hazards. - Integration of other businesses into the green business model. (e.g., Grocery store can sell organic products, solar product seller can sell fuel efficient stoves, solar cookers etc.)